Skip to content

-Granite Countertops Sarasota County FL
+Granite Countertops in Sarasota, FL

 Over my years designing and installing custom cabinetry in Sarasota County, I've seen countless granite countertops fail not because of the stone, but because of what's underneath.
 The primary culprit is cabinet swelling.
 Standard particle board or MDF used by many builders simply can't withstand the persistent humidity we get, especially in properties along Siesta Key and Longboat Key.
 I’ve been called to homes where, within two years, this moisture absorption has caused the cabinet base to deform, creating micro-fissures and stress cracks along the granite seams.
 It's a foundational flaw that compromises a significant investment.